ccao-data/model-sales-val/README.md

     G -- Results saved to S3<br>with new run ID --> I

 ```
+#### Glue Job

-And here we can see how the recrurrent glue job will process unflagged sales:
+And here we can see how the recurrent glue job will process unflagged sales:

 ```mermaid